 The old saying ‘make hay while the sun shines’ has deep relevance to our lives in this hot summer where temperatures have reached the low thirties.
-It would be easy to lie back at think that all those problems about damp and flooding are far away.
+It would be easy to lie back and think that all those problems with damp and flooding are far away.
 However, this is exactly the time we should be considering these things.

 What can be done then on these long hot days when the only thought bothering us is what type of gin to have and whether it’s time to go for a swim?
 ‘Make hay while the sun shines’ means that we should prepare for inclement weather.
 How?

 Clear any gutters and drains that may have collected dry materials,